-Jacaranda is beginning an exciting period of growth, aimed at a robust financial future through implementing the Board approved Five-Year Growth Strategy in line with the DHPW ‘Partnering for Growth with the community housing sector.’
+Jacaranda is beginning an exciting period of growth, aimed at a robust financial future through implementing the Board approved Better Homes for the Future Strategy in line with the Department of Communities, Housing and Digital Economy ‘Partnering for Growth with the community housing sector.’

 Adrian has committed his entire working life to helping others.

 He is the Executive Director of National Shelter, Australia’s key NGO advocating ways to improve housing affordability and end homelessness with a 40-year history in the community sector, including housing, homelessness, welfare, and youth peak bodies in Tasmania, Victoria, NSW, Queensland and nationally.

 As a member of the Affordable Housing Summit Group, Adrian was instrumental to developing the National Affordable Housing Agreement and NRAS.